Farishanif/Farishanif/README.md

 - Artificial Inteligent
 - Game Developer

-There's a lot of my project in here from individual or team, feel free to browse or look on them!
+There's a lot of my project in here from individual or team, feel free to browse or look at them!